Check out the April 2024 edition of the Sitka Local Foods Network newsletter

 You can sign up for future editions of our newsletter by clicking on the newsletter image in the right column of our website and filling in the information.
 If you received a copy but didn’t want one, there is a link at the bottom of the newsletter so you can unsubscribe.
 Our intention is to get the word out about upcoming events and not to spam people.
 We will protect your privacy by not sharing our email list with others.
 Don’t forget to like us on Facebooklike our Sitka Farmers Market page on Facebook and follow us on Twitter (@SitkaLocalFoods).

-This month’s newsletter includes short stories about our search for a 2023 Sitka Farmers Market manager, the sixth annual Sitka Food Business Innovation Contest, the opening of the 2023 Pick.Click.Give. donation period, an update about how you can support the Sitka Local Foods Network by buying a t-shirt or hoodie from our online store, information about our 2023 sponsorship programs, and an invitation to join our board of directors.
+This month’s newsletter includes short stories about the entry deadline for the seventh annual Sika Food Business Innovation Contest, the opening of the 2024 Alaska Permanent Fund Dividend application period where you can donate to nonprofits through the Pick.Click.Give. program, an update about how you can support the Sitka Local Foods Network by buying a t-shirt or hoodie from our online store, information about our 2024 sponsorship programs, and an invitation to join our board of directors.
 Each story has links to our website for more information.

 You can sign up for future editions of our newsletter by clicking on the newsletter image in the right column of our website and filling in the information.
 If you received a copy but didn’t want one, there is a link at the bottom of the newsletter so you can unsubscribe.
 Our intention is to get the word out about upcoming events and not to spam people.
 We will protect your privacy by not sharing our email list with others.
 Don’t forget to like us on Facebooklike our Sitka Farmers Market page on Facebook and follow us on Twitter (@SitkaLocalFoods).